 What certification will I need?

-In order to practice massage therapy, you will need to pass one of two tests.
 Depending on what state you live in, you'll take either the National Certification Examination for Therapeutic Massage and Bodywork (NCEMTB) or the National Certification Examination for Therapeutic Massage (NCETM).

 Besides these two exams, you will also need to complete re-certification training every four years in order to keep practicing.
 In order to be re-certified, you can either retake the exam, or complete 48 hours of continuing education units and log 200 hours of massage sessions within that four-year period.